 Studies a chosen topic in mathematics; topic will vary depending upon student demand and course development needs.
 May be taken more than once for different topics and for a maximum of 6 credit hours counted toward graduation.

-For Mathematics Education majors.
+Is for Mathematics Education majors.
 Presents different methods of teaching mathematical ideas at the secondary school level.
-Includes classroom instruction, students presentations, and field experiences.
+Includes classroom instruction, student presentations, and field experiences.
 Studies various techniques of assessment and classroom management.

 For Mathematics Education majors.
 Presents one or more popular mathematical computer software packages.
 Includes mathematical problem solving and presentations of mathematical concepts using a computer as an aid.
 Introduces appropriate programming language.

 For Mathematics Education Majors: Includes the exploration of important conceptual underpinnings, common misconceptions and students' ways of thinking, appropriate use of technology, and instructional practices to support and assess the learning of algebra.
 Teaches algebra as an extension of number, operation, and quantity; various ideas of equivalence as it pertains to algebraic structures; patterns of change as covariation between quantities; connections between representations (tables, graphs, equations, geometric models, context); and the historical development of content and perspectives from diverse cultures.
 Focuses on deeper understanding of rational numbers, ratios and proportions, meaning and use of variables, functions (e.g., exponential, logarithmic, polynomials, rational, quadratic), and inverses.

 Introduces logic and mathematical proof.
 Offers an axiomatic development of Euclidean and non-Euclidean geometries.

 Covers material from beginning analysis including the axioms of the real numbers, sequences, mathematical induction, limits, topology of the real line, continuity, differentiation, and integration.